-The partnership is comprised of four other leading universities, and nine research centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).
+The partnership is comprised of five leading universities and nine research centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).

 ARIES-funded research at UEA cuts across the whole NERC remit, including Oceanography and Atmospheric Science; Ecology and Conservation; Computational Biology; Environmental Microbiology; Geosciences; and Agri-Environments and Water.
 Our ARIES-funded postgraduate researchers are based in our Schools of Biological Sciences; Environmental Sciences; Computing Sciences; International Development; and Mathematics.

 Project partners to date include: Anglian Water, Atkins, the British Antarctic Survey, Cefas, the Met Office, Plymouth Marine Laboratory, and the RSPB; and Norwich Research Park partners the Earlham Institute and John Innes Centre.
 An Independent Research Impact Advisor, typically from a non-academic organisation will help you to gain a wider perspective on your research and career.

-ARIES has close ties with the Cambridge University Earth Systems Science (ESS) DTP, which further enhances training and networking opportunities for research students through joint events and symposia.
+ARIES has close ties with Cambridge University’s Climate Life and Earth NERC DTP, which further enhances training and networking opportunities for research students through joint events and symposia.